desertbit/glue/README.md

 The client javascript Glue library is located in **[client/dist/glue.js](client/dist/glue.js)**.
 It requires jQuery.

+You can use bower to install the client library:

+`bower install --save glue-socket`

 ### Server

 Get the source and start hacking.